 This stone originally appeared inside the blue orb from the scepter that was given to Loki by Thanos.
 Whenever Loki touched the scepter to someone, it allowed Loki to control that person’s mind and do his bidding with the only way to break the spell being a serious concussion.
 When the scepter is recovered at the beginning of Avengers: Age of Ultron, Tony Stark and Bruce Banner use its power to give life to Ultron, which (spoiler alert) backfires since Ultron is deeply evil and twisted.
 He then breaks the stone free from the scepter and implants in the android Vision.
 The stone, the vibrainium used to make the android, a special chamber and a lot of electricity from Thor’s hammer, gives life to Vision, who still has the stone implanted in his forehead.
 It currently gives Vision the power of flight, super strength, the ability to phase through solid material, and the ability to shoot energy beams from the stone.

 The Time Stone rests inside the Eye of Agamotto pendant revealed in Doctor Strange.
 The Time Stone allows the bearer to manipulate time, allowing them to either rewind or fast-forward through events or create a time loop.
 Strange does both during the film, first using the stone to rewind events when they arrive in Hong Kong and then trapping himself and Dormammu inside of a time loop so that Dormammu can’t destroy the Earth.
-At the end of the movie, Strange returns the Eye of Agamotto to Kamar-Taj, but it’s more than likely he’ll be using it again in the future.
+At the end of the movie, Strange returns the Eye of Agamotto to Kamar-Taj, but as we see in Infinity War, he likes to keep the Eye on his person.

 If the MCU goes by the original stones (called Infinity Gems) in the comics (and so far they have), then the last remaining stone is the Soul Stone.
 In the comics, it allows the bearer to manipulate the souls of the living, opens up a gateway to an idyllic pocket universe, can steal the powers and abilities of others, and at its full potential gives the user power over all life in the universe.